Two of the biggest beginner mistakes that happen when growing marijuana for the first time are over watering and over fertilizing.

-In this article we will be going over the symptoms and cures for over fertilized marijuana plants.
+In this article, we will be going over the symptoms and cures for over fertilized marijuana plants.
 It’s nothing to be ashamed of, or to even throw your plants out over.

 A little bit of knowledge on the subject will help prevent killing your plants with too much marijuana fertilizer.

 When I had my first grow, I grew from seeds I found online through Crop King Seeds.
-When the first sprouts appeared, I was very excited.
+When the first set of leaves appeared, I was very excited.

 How I over fertilized marijuana plants

-Leaching Over Fertilized Marijuana Plants
+Flushing Over Fertilized Marijuana Plants

 I felt like I had betrayed my little plant and wasn’t sure what to do now.
-So I went and looked for resources on saving over fertilized marijuana.
+So I went and looked for resources on saving over-fertilized marijuana.

 Transplanting Over Fertilized Marijuana Plants